 Palm extends to objects that might remind one of that part of the hand; the palm tree derives its name from resemblance of the fan-shaped leaves to a hand.
 A palm is also the act of palming; to palm is to conceal with one’s hand or to stealthily give or take something, or, by extension, to commit fraud.
 It also means to touch with one’s palm, as in the basketball violation of resting a ball in one’s hand during dribbling.

-10 Responses to “Alternative Meanings for “Hand” and Names of Its Parts”
+10 thoughts on “Alternative Meanings for “Hand” and Names of Its Parts”

 In “Alternative meanings for hand” I saw the use of “prehensile thumbs.”
 I had never seen prehensile used to describe our thumbs before, so I looked it up.
 Although the use of the word fits the definition’s sense of the ability to grasp, it still seemed wrong to me.
 Maybe it’s because the ability to grasp isn’t what sets the thumb apart from the rest of our digits as they can all grasp.
 But maybe it’s just me outside my comfort zone.